hy-sql/project-info/documents/JSON-specification.md

                 "price": {
                   "type": "integer",
                   "title": "The price schema",
-                  "description": "Price of the object on the row", "default": 0,
+                  "description": "Price of the item in the row", "default": 0,
                   "examples": [
                     7